-The number of places available for PGCE Teacher Training programmes are determined by the Welsh Government each year.
+The number of places available for PGCE Initial Teacher Education programmes are allocated to Yr Athrofa each year by Welsh Government.
 This means that the number of places available can vary and competition can be high.
-You are advised to apply as early as possible to avoid disappointment.
+You are strongly advised to apply early to secure the best opportunity for a place.

 When you are preparing your application, keep in mind the following:

-- Don't rush your application.
-It is important you take your time and ensure everything is completed correctly.
-You can save your progress as you go along and return to it at any time.
+- Take your time over your application and don’t rush.
+As you are applying to be a teacher is it important that you ensure everything is completed correctly.
+You can save your work as you go through the application form and return to it at any time.

-- Contact your referees in advance so that they have time to prepare a reference for you.
-Your application won't be submitted to us by UCAS until your references have been received.
+- Contact your referees in advance so that they have time to prepare a reference - your application cannot be submitted to us by UCAS until your references have been received.

-- In your personal statement try to demonstrate your passion for your subject and the knowledge and understanding that you've gained about being a teacher through any classroom experience that you have undertaken.
+- In your personal statement try to demonstrate your commitment to becoming a teacher; your passion for your subject, and the knowledge and understanding you have gained about education through any classroom experience that you have undertaken.

-- Some courses, especially PGCE Primary are very popular and can fill up quite quickly, often within the Apply 1 window.
-For this reason we would advise you to make your application as early as possible.
+- Some courses, especially PGCE Primary are very popular and places can be filled quickly - often within the Apply 1 window.
+For this reason, we would advise you to make your application as early as possible.

-Once you have submitted your application the process can move quite quickly.
-All providers must respond with a decision within 40 working days and if you are offered a place you will have 10 working days to make a decision.
+Once you have submitted your application, the process moves along quickly.
+All providers must respond with a decision within 40 working days and if you are offered a place you will have ten working days to consider the offer and make a decision.

 Frequently Asked Questions

 The fees are £9,000, tuition fee loans are available from the Student Loans Company (SLC) and currently Welsh students can receive a subsidy of £5,100 towards the fee.